interledger/interledger.github.io/_content/setup-wallets.md

 - With an ILP testnet account
 - With a [rafiki.money](https://rafiki.money) account

 Both of these types of Interledger accounts allow you to send and receive test XRP, and are useful for developing and testing apps.
+This type of account can also be referred to as a "wallet."

 If you want to send actual value in your app with an Interledger account, refer to the [Rust implementation of Interledger](http://interledger.rs), or the Java implementation of Interledger at [Hyperledger Quilt](https://www.hyperledger.org/projects/quilt).
 Because these efforts are open source, your contributions are welcome.